 It's a center for teaching about the importance of water; a place to investigate aquatic plants and animals; and a resource for water conservation information.
 The Kleinman Family Cove, on the Chicago Botanic Garden's North Lake, along 800 feet of restored shoreline gardens, is all this—and more.

 Designed by Oehme, van Sweden & Associates, the Cove opened in September 2012.
 Featuring a boardwalk, amphitheater, protected wading area, and native plants, the Cove enables students, adult educators, and visitors to learn about the critical role that freshwater systems play in the health of the natural world.
 With the nation's largest collection of aquatic plants and 81 acres of lakes and waterways, the Garden is uniquely positioned to teach about the importance of freshwater systems.

-- A canopied outdoor amphitheater overlooks a small bay where students wear waders and use nets to analyze aquatic animal life, assess water quality, and discover why water is important to human health.
+- A canopied outdoor amphitheater overlooks a small bay where students analyze aquatic animal life, assess water quality, and discover why water is important to human health.

 - On a broad boardwalk, students view aquatic plants at different depths, perform water tests, and sample water for aquatic creatures.